Parents’ Haunting Shadows

-There are very few statements spoken with absolute conviction, leaving no room for doubt, and this is one of them.
+Beyond the emotion, there are very few statements that leave no room for doubt – and this is one of them.

 “Would you confront your personal shadow?”

-However, when we don’t own our shadow, the parenting scenarios may look like this: a mother may love her children and be fully committed to them but, whether partly aware of it or not aware at all, she may resent motherhood.
+To see why, let’s think of a mother who loves her children deeply and is fully committed to them but, whether partly aware of it or not at all, she carries within her a quiet resentment toward motherhood.

 She resents devoting most, if not all, of her time and energy to her children who will one day leave home and may not appreciate her fully.
 She resents sacrificing what she truly enjoys (dancing, knitting, gardening, writing, hiking, painting) on the altar of motherhood.
 She resents postponing the business she could flourish in because her children are not yet 18 and they still need her.